-Dear colleagues, students, partners and others in the education community
+Dear colleagues, students, partners and stakeholders,

 Vice-Dean, Research and Professional Development